Mzab (Moroccan tribe)

 Mzab (مزاب) is a tribal confederation in Morocco (south of Casablanca), located in Ben Ahmed, which serves as its historical capital, part of the Chaouia region.
-The bulk of Mzab are of Arabized Berber origins while the rest are of Hilalian Arab origins.
 In a modern study done on a group of families of the Mzab who migrated to Umbria, anthropologist Alessandra Persichetti found that the majority affirmed their Arab identity even though some had a Berber parent.
+According to French colonial-era orientalist Édouard Michaux-Bellaire, the Mzab are of Zenata origin.

 Located in the fertile lands of the Chaouia, Mzab is historically centered in Ben Ahmed and its surrounding areas.
 The capital Ben Ahmed lies about 70 south of Casablanca, 39 km from Berrechid, 40 km from Settat, and 83 km from Beni Mellal.
 The land is mainly used for wheat production and sheep husbandry, with Sardy being the most common sheep breed.
 The plateau where Mzab is located is also nicknamed Al-'Alwa (Arabic: العلوة), meaning "height," and forms part of Morocco's major phosphate-producing regions.
 The capital of Mzab is Ben Ahmed.

-Mzab is divided into many smaller tribes, the most important of which are:
+Mzab is made up many smaller tribes, the most important of which are: